Emergence of Dark Energy from topology and chiral spinors: Abstract

 \section{Abstract}

-Under the existence of a massless spinor degrees of freedom in a spacetime with internal boundaries, such as black holes, we show that a topological mechanism naturally induces terms in the Einstein-Cartan gravitational action that can be interpreted as GR with dark energy and some dark fluid.
-This can alleviate the problems of dark energy, and perhaps of dark matter.
-The dark fluid term remains to be further analysed.
-The topological information is carried by a harmonic 1-form associated to the first co-holomology group of the spacetime, which induces a spacetime contortion acting on the horizontal bundle.
+Under the existence of a massless spinor with respect to the total connection in a spacetime modeled as a Lorentzian manifold with internal boundaries, such as finite volume semi-classical Black Holes, we show that a topological mechanism naturally induces terms in the Einstein-Cartan gravitational action that can be interpreted as General Relativity with dark energy\Jav{\Mout{and some dark fluid}}.
+This may alleviate the problems of dark energy. \Jav{\Mout{The dark fluid term remains to be further analyzed.}} The topological information is carried by a harmonic 1-form associated to the first co-holomology group of the spacetime, which induces a spacetime contortion acting on the horizontal bundle.